WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 This is a naming convention that I learned from Apple's implementation of the macros in Swift Observation and SwiftData which keeps the implementation details of an attached macro from the programmer's unintentional access.
+However, this does not protect those members from unintentional redeclaration or access brought by other macros -- there could be other macros that are applied by the programmer which add members with duplicate names or misuse members added by other macros.

-But this does not protect those members from unintentional redeclaration or access brought by other macros -- there could be another macro applied by the programmer that also adds members with the same name or uses the member added by other macros.
-Let's say there was a macro called `@DictionaryLike` which makes the applied type behaves like a dictionary by adding a pair of `subscript` getter and setter.
-Imagine `@DictionaryLike` was applied on the `User` struct I've shown above:
+For example, let's say there was a macro called `@DictionaryLike` which makes the applied type behaves like a dictionary by adding a pair of `subscript` getter and setter.
+Then we apply `@DictionaryLike` on the `User` struct we used in the `@COW` macro example:

 ```swift
 @DictionaryLike